Pelagicore/software-factory/docs/chapters/baseplatform/creating-a-manifest.rst

   to your project needs for Docker builds
 * The ``Jenkinsfile`` sets up a Jenkins [#jenkins]_ pipeline [#jenkinspipeline]_ for Continuous Integration (CI) builds of your manifest.
-This file must be modified to accomodate your project.
+This file must be modified to accommodate your project.
 In particular:

     * Directory names must be updated (for example, the ``TEMPLATECONF`` variable must be set to match your layer structure)